pulp/pulp_rpm/staging_docs/user/learn/01-manage.md

 Almost all the content in a tree is described in a metadata file called the treeinfo file (sometimes .treeinfo).

-There can be only one Distribution Tree in a repository verison.
+There can be only one Distribution Tree in a repository version.

 ## Comps.xml